 Duncan can be found on Twitter @Prof_DFrench

-Rico Isaacs is an Associate Professor of Politics and an expert in the political sociology of authoritarianism.
+Rico Isaacs is a Professor of International Politics and is expert in the political sociology of authoritarianism.
 One component of Rico’s research agenda focuses on the role of parties, parliaments and elections to authoritarian regime durability and breakdown in the Central Asian region.
 Initially this work centred on the role of parties in structuring informal political competition and power dynamics and formed the basis of a book, Party System Formation in Kazakhstan: Between Formal and Informal Politics, published by Routledge in 2011, and other work published in Democratization, Europe-Asia Studies, Electoral Studies and Contemporary Politics.
 Recently he has returned to this research focus through a Leverhulme Research Fellowship (2018) funded project ‘Sustaining Authoritarianism: parliaments, parties and personalism in Central Asia’.
 This project examines the role of parliament and parties in sustaining different forms of authoritarian rule in Kazakhstan and Kyrgyzstan.
 Throughout his research career Rico has interviewed many parliamentarians, political elites and experts in Kazakhstan and Kyrgyzstan and he is also the current serving editor of the peer reviewed journal Central Asian Survey.

 Dr Ben Kisby is a Senior Lecturer in Politics in the School of Social and Political Sciences.
 His research interests include British politics, citizenship theory, comparative citizenship education, comparative public policy, political participation and social capital.
 Ben is involved in ongoing projects on young people and political engagement.
 He recently co-authored an article on youth political engagement in the UK and has a co-authored paper on the ‘youthquake’ at the 2017 general election.
 Ben’s co-authored monograph The Rise of Character Education in Britain, critiquing this form of education, has been published in the Palgrave Pivot series.